Analog vs Digital Phone Lines: Differences, Advantages, Applications

 • Adding virtual lines without significant infrastructure changes is easy, and you can enjoy multiple simultaneous calls over a single connection.

-• Digital lines have lower costs in the long run due to reduced maintenance and operational expenses.
+• Digital lines have lower long-term costs than analog phones due to reduced maintenance and operational expenses.
 However, equipment and infrastructure require higher initial setup costs.

 • You can access digital phone lines via multiple devices such as computers, smartphones, or tablets.
 It also supports a cloud-based system, making it ideal for remote work setups.